 - India’s outward FDI crashed by nearly half in April this year, shows RBI data.

 - Maharashtra signed pacts with 23 foreign firms; they will pump in Rs 30,000 crore in FDI.

 - India’s Foreign Investment Facilitation Portal cleared 853 FDI proposals in the last five years.

-The British East India Company left us long back (there were actually multiple East India Companies at that time).
-And so did its successor, the British monarchy.
+The British East India Company left us long back.
+And so did its rival and successor, the British monarchy.
 But modern-day foreign opportunists, now cloaked in invisibility to avoid detection, have landed back in India.
 They have their economic boots on the ground, and they are here with a chalked-out mission: to siphon off our financial resources and to reinvest them in their home countries.

-In the past, when the uncivilised British powers ruled us on the pretext of civilising us, they showed us their faces and whips while snatching away our natural resources.
-This time, the new cabal of foreign corporates – hailing from West to East – are here in the avatar of highly polished foreign MNCs or transnational corporations, setting the stage for bottoming out India’s monetary wealth.
+In the past, when the opportunist British powers ruled us on the pretext of civilising us, they showed us their faces and whips while snatching away our natural resources.
+That’s well-known because it’s taught in Indian schools.
+But with what’s happening now, the new cabal of foreign corporates – hailing from West to East – are here in the avatar of highly polished foreign MNCs or transnational corporations, setting the stage for bottoming out India’s monetary wealth.

 OVERT LOOT VS. COVERT LOOT

 The foreign-engineered loot of India has moved on from natural resources being targeted to financial wealth being targeted, from overt tactics to covert tactics, from much lesser intensity back then to a much higher intensity right now.

 Carrying out this operation of silent loot is a sophisticated network of foreign, profit-hungry companies, a few of which are individually larger than the economies of some countries, and whose brands are household names.
 Let’s not name them because this article doesn’t intend to defame them and their ownerships.